-Ahead of Cabinet reshuffle, Union ministers Ramesh Pokhriyal, Santosh Gangwar resign
+Ahead of Cabinet reshuffle, Union Health Minister Harsh Vardhan resigns

 This is the first such rearrangement in the Council of Ministers since Prime Minister Narendra Modi assumed charge for a second term in May 2019.